fpuzzilli/resources/README.md

-Just a repository for sharing resources with collaborators
+Just a repo for sharing resources with collaborators